HL7/US-Core/input/pagecontent/clinical-notes.md

 Footnotes

 [^1]: Storing scanned reports as a DiagnosticReport, with appropriate categorization, enables clients to access the scanned reports along with DiagnosticReports containing discrete information.
-For example, a client can request all DiagnosticReport.category="LAB" and receive reports with discrete information and any scanned reports.
+For example, a client can request all `DiagnosticReport.category`="LAB" and receive reports with discrete information and any scanned reports.
 However, not all systems store and categorize Lab reports with DiagnosticReport.

 [^2]: The developers of this guide considered requiring Clients to query *both* DocumentReference and DiagnosticReport to get all the information for a patient.
 However, the requirement to query two places is potentially dangerous if a client doesn't understand or follow this requirement and queries only one resource type, thereby potentially missing vital information from the other type.